Sidmouth Croquet Club

 11.7 Voting shall be by members present in person; voting by proxy is not allowed.
 Each category of member shall be entitled to one vote except for Country Members, Junior Members and Temporary Members who shall not be eligible to vote.

-11.9 The decision of a majority of members at any meeting shall be binding upon all members except as provided in Rule 14.1 and Rule 18.1, otherwise in the event of equality of votes Rule 7.2 applies.
+11.9 The decision of a majority of Members at any meeting shall be binding upon all members except as provided in Rule 14.1 and Rule 18.1, otherwise in the event of equality of votes Rule 7.2 applies.

 12. VISITORS

 12.1 Persons other than members may be admitted to the Club on a casual basis, and intoxicating liquor may be sold to such persons by or on behalf of the Club.
-However, it will be necessary for any individual wishing to use the bar or any other club facilities on a regular basis (more than four occasions) during a season to become a member of the club.
+However, it will be necessary for any individual wishing to use the bar or any other Club facilities on a regular basis (more than four occasions) during a season to become a member of the Club.

 13. SALE OF INTOXICATING LIQUOR

-13.1 Permitted hours of opening: the hours during which intoxicating liquor may be sold by the club shall be determined from time to time by the GMC or Bar Chairman provided that these are within the limits laid down in the current licensing law and that they have been duly notified to the Licensing Authority of East Devon District Council.
+13.1 Permitted hours of opening: the hours during which intoxicating liquor may be sold by the Club shall be determined from time to time by the GMC or Bar Chairman provided that these are within the limits laid down in the current licensing law and that they have been duly notified to the Licensing Authority of East Devon District Council.

-13.3 Alcohol sales will be permitted on the occasion of social events, sporting or other fixture being held at the Club premises which have been approved by the GMC and in accordance with the licence issued by Licensing Authority.
+13.3 Alcohol sales will be permitted on the occasion of social events, sporting or other fixture being held at the Club premises which have been approved by the GMC and in accordance with the license issued by Licensing Authority.

 13.4 No person under the age of 18 shall be sold or supplied with intoxicating liquor, nor shall any member obtain intoxicating liquor for such a person.